Maokai Build Guide by Teyso

 Spirit of the Ancient Golem will greatly improve your clear speed, will improve your sustain with health and mana regeneration, and will make you more durable with health and armor.

-Boots of Mobility give you great movement speed so you can get between lanes and jungle camps faster.
+Mobility Boots give you great movement speed so you can get between lanes and jungle camps faster.
 These will allow you to cover more of the map if your teammates need you to help more.

 Ruby Sightstone will allow you to ward more for your team, and provides more health so you are more durable.

-Randuin's Omen provides great armor and health, and an active that strengthens your initiation / counter-initiation.
+Randuin's Omen provides great armor and health, the passive slow is great since enemies often will attack you when you initiate a fight, and the active that strengthens your initiation / counter-initiation.

 Ninja Tabi is a great choice when the enemy team depends on auto-attacks for damage (example team comp: Kayle Top, Lee Sin Jungle, ___ Mid, Corki ADC, and Sona / Nami Support), it will reduce the damage you take from them, so you can do a better job of tanking.